 Christopher Stiner has broad practice experience, having worked on finance matters at Milbank Tweed in New York early in his career, and transitioning to a litigation practice at Katten Muchin in Los Angeles several years later.
 Mr. Stiner graduated from Duke University Law School where he combined his law degree with a master’s degree from Johns Hopkins University, School of Advanced International Studies.
 Mr. Stiner also worked as a clerk for the Honorable Thomas B. Donavan in the Central District of California Bankruptcy Court.

 Mr. Stiner has been admitted to practice by the State Bars of California and New York and the United States District Courts for the Central and Northern Districts of California.
-At Ahdoot & Wolfson, PC, Mr. Stiner focuses on consumer class actions with a particular interest in consumer finance and banking matters.
+At Ahdoot Wolfson, Mr. Stiner focuses on consumer class actions with a particular interest in consumer finance and banking matters.

 - Duke University, School of Law, Juris Doctor, 2007